-If your exchange is to be protected by Extreme Encryption, you each need access to the same Private Exchange Tool (PET) purchased from https://BuyExtremeEncryption.com.
-It has to be unencrypted when you first reference it; the program will encrypt it for your security after you have added the name and location of a PET within a new roster entry.
+If your confidential exchange is to be protected by Extreme Encryption, you each need access to the same Private Key Expander (PKE) purchased from https://BuyExtremeEncryption.com.
+It has to be unencrypted when you first reference it; the program will encrypt it for your security after you have added the name of a PKE within a new roster entry.

-Did we mention that authentication codes should be kept secret?
+Did we mention that confidant codes should be kept secret?

 Go to your roster page

-Each confidant needs to launch MarpxPrivacy in "Automatic Keys" mode.
+Each confidant needs to launch MarpxPrivacy in "Keyless Mode" mode.
 (Remember to input your personal ID code.)
-When you click on Automatic Keys, you are shown your roster to date and a row of buttons that allow you to do things with that list.
+When you click on Keyless Mode, you are shown your roster to date and a row of buttons that allow you to do things with that list.

 With the above information in hand, you are ready to click on the Add New Entry button.